MclPio/mclpio.github.io/_posts/2025-08-06-is-the-golden-age-for-software-developers-over.md

 1.  **The Boom (2020-2022):** During the period of near-zero interest rates, software development job postings surged, indicating a period of rapid growth in the tech sector.
 2.  **The Cooldown (2022-Present):** As the Bank of Canada began to raise interest rates, job postings declined significantly.
 Interestingly, the recent stabilization and slight decrease in interest rates in 2024 and 2025 have not yet triggered a corresponding boom in hiring, suggesting there may be a lag effect or other economic factors at play.

-> From personal experience, many say that AI and high-interest-rate environments helped to build leaner teams, so the new roles that open may not be entry-level.
+> From personal experience, many say that AI and high-interest-rate environments helped to build leaner teams.
 This is due to the potential for increased productivity that AI brings to developer workflows.
 For example, if you are building a common feature like a dashboard, a coding tool like [Gemini-CLI](https://github.com/google-gemini/gemini-cli) or the ever-evolving [tunacode](https://github.com/alchemiststudiosDOTai/tunacode) can dramatically speed up the process.
 There are tons of approaches to avoid re-solving old problems, which brings immense efficiency to a business.
 >
 > *Perhaps the next data analysis should measure the correlation between tech job postings and the adoption of AI developer tools; it might be as revealing as the interest rate correlation.*

 ### A Global Phenomenon

 This trend is not unique to Canada.
-Similar patterns of a post-2022 cooldown in software development hiring are visible in the data for the US, UK, Germany, and other developed countries, pointing to the influence of global macroeconomic factors rather than local market issues.
+Similar patterns of a post-2022 cooldown in software development hiring are visible in the data globally, pointing to the influence of global macroeconomic factors rather than local market issues.

 <img src="/assets/img/2025-08-06-job-market-analysis/US_trend.png" alt="Software Development Job Postings Trend in US">
 <img src="/assets/img/2025-08-06-job-market-analysis/AU_trend.png" alt="Software Development Job Postings Trend in AU">